ShellPuppy/MRT/README.md

 SuperInfectedScan : normal scan but 1/100 files are infected

-FastScan : scans completes in under a minute
+FastScan : scan completes in under a minute